 9.11.4.17 Re-attempt indicator

-The purpose of the Re-attempt indicator information element is to indicate a condition under which the UE is allowed in the current PLMN or its equivalent PLMN(s) for the same DNN, to re-attempt a session management procedure (see 3GPP TS 24.301 [15]) corresponding to the 5GS session management procedure which was rejected by the network.
+The purpose of the Re-attempt indicator information element is to indicate a condition under which the UE is allowed in the current PLMN or its equivalent PLMN(s) or the current SNPN or its equivalent SNPNs for the same DNN, to re-attempt a session management procedure (see 3GPP TS 24.301 [15]) corresponding to the 5GS session management procedure which was rejected by the network.

 The Re-attempt indicator information element is coded as shown in figure 9.11.4.17.1 and table 9.11.4.17.1.